shihunyewu/gadget/README.md

 # MiniPoweroff
-set the time of shutdowning system
+set the time to halt